 01

-The Egyptian Trilogy (1939-1944)
+The Egyptian Trilogy by Naguib Mahfouz (1939-1944)

-Naguib Mahfouz, an acclaimed Egyptian author, has used his homeland’s richly captivating history to craft timeless tales of the Pharaohs’ divine rule, war and tragic love.
+Naguib Mahfouz, an acclaimed Egyptian author, has used his homeland’s richly captivating history to craft timeless tales of the Pharaohs’ divine rule, war, and tragic love.

 His first book, Khufu’s Wisdom, follows the Fourth Dynasty monarch as he faces a challenging transition from ruling power to finding out that his daughter is in love with his successor.